-Oats/Oatmeal is an ideal food for babies as it is rich in fiber, proteins, and vitamins.
-Its a satisfying food for babies and toddlers, also oats are versatile as that can be fit easily to sweet or savory recipes such as porridge, pancake, cookies, khichdi, smoothies and so much more!!
-There is no doubt that oats are good for babies, but you may have some other questions in mind like 'when can I introduce oats to my baby’, ‘what are the health benefits of oats' and 'how to select oats for baby food' etc. Here is a post that answers all your questions about oats for babies with delicious oats recipes!!!
+Oats/Oatmeal is ideal for babies as it is rich in fiber, proteins, and vitamins.
+It's a satisfying meal for babies and toddlers.
+Also, oats are versatile as they can easily fit into sweet or savory recipes such as porridge, pancakes, cookies, khichdi, smoothies, and so much more!!
+There is no doubt that oats are suitable for babies, but you may have some other questions, like 'when can I introduce oats to my baby,' 'what are the health benefits of oats' and 'how do I select oats for baby food' etc. Here is a post that answers all your questions about oats for babies with delicious oats recipes!!!

 When can I introduce Oats to my baby?

-Oats can be introduced to babies diet from 8 months as it has some amount of gluten, introducing early may produce intolerance in some babies.
-However some experts say, oats can be included from 6 months.
-Consult with your baby‘s pediatrician and include oats in baby’s diet (This is especially important when your family has a gluten allergy).
+Oats can be introduced to a baby's diet from 8 months as it has some gluten; introducing them early may produce intolerance in some babies.
+However, some experts say oats can be included for 6 months.
+Consult with your baby‘s pediatrician and include oats in the baby’s diet (This is especially important when your family has a gluten allergy).

 Nutrients in Oats

-Here is a nutrition information of 1/2 cup of cooked instant oats.
+Here is the nutrition information for ½ cup of cooked instant oats.